Fats are an important part of a healthy diet. Our body needs fat for optimal functioning.

-The “bad” fats or saturated fats are mostly of animal origin.
+The “bad” ones or saturated are mostly of animal origin.

 Although they are the most unhealthy, they are the most consumed by both children and adults.

-The “bad” fats, which harm the body, increase the level of cholesterol, which is why it is recommended to reduce the consumption of saturated fats, but not the total ban.
+The “bad” ones, which harm the body, increase the level of cholesterol, which is why it is recommended to reduce the consumption of saturated fats, but not the total ban.